 (July 2011-Decemer 2011)

-Christopher Wong is a Postgraduate Fellow and Lecturer at the Institute for Information Law & Policy at New York Law School.
-He is currently leading research on the NSF-funded Open Patent project exploring the tagging and visualization of patent information.
-He is also the founder and Chair of the Innovate / Activate Unconference on Intellectual Property and Activism, as well as the Co-Director of the Open Video Conference.
+Christopher Wong was a visiting fellow at CITP from 2011 to 2012.
+During his time at CITP he was also a postgraduate fellow and lecturer at the Institute for Information Law & Policy at New York Law School.
+He has researched the NSF-funded Open Patent project, exploring the tagging and visualization of patent information.
+He was also the founder and chair of the Innovate / Activate Unconference on Intellectual Property and Activism, as well as the co-director of the Open Video Conference.
 Chris was the founding project manager of the IILP’s historic Peer To Patent project and he continues as an advisor to the US and Australian programs.
-Additionally, Chris has been a Visiting Fellow at the Yale Law School Information Society Project since 2009.
-He earned his J.D. from New York Law School and his BSBA in Information Technology from the University of Denver.
+Additionally, Chris has been a visiting fellow at the Yale Law School Information Society Project.
+He earned his JD from New York Law School and his B.S.B.A. in Information Technology from the University of Denver.